a-218/EmployIn/README.md

 This app requires node version 12 or higher and runs on [expo](https://expo.dev).

-This app is also emulated through an Android phone, some iPhone simulations may work but it is not a guaranteed.
+This app is simulated through an iPhone, Android emulation may not portray the same styling.

 ## Warnings